Thursday, March 29, 2018

 2022 satellite view of St-Pierre-de-la-Rivière-du-Sud.
 (Source: Google Maps)

-On the night of May 10th, Nicolas tried to cross the Riviére-du-Sud, but for some reason, he didn’t make it, and he drowned.
-The details of what happened are sketchy, but based on the geography of the area and the time of the year, it’s possible to speculate that snow melt-off may have caused the water level to be higher than usual.
+On the night of May 10th, Nicolas tried to cross the Riviére-du-Sud, but for some reason, he didn’t make it, and he drowned.3 The details of what happened are sketchy, but based on the geography of the area and the time of the year, it’s possible to speculate that snow melt-off may have caused the water level to be higher than usual.
 Strong currents may have also been a factor when Nicolas was swept away.
-His body wasn’t found until 18 days later.
+His body wasn’t found until 18 days later.3

-Nicolas was buried in the parish cemetery of Saint-Thomas in Montmagny on May 30, 1740.
-His wife, Marie-Madeleine, remarried in 1745, and she died about 1753.
+Nicolas was buried in the parish cemetery of Saint-Thomas in Montmagny on May 30, 1740.3 His wife, Madeleine, remarried in 1745,6 and she died about 1753.7

 Burial record of Nicolas Baillargeon.